Updated Oct. 15, 2024 –

 As for the healthcare debate, ObamaCare defies logic for economic, legal and moral reasons.

 Ironically, a free market – with lower premiums and better choices – would have fulfilled the original intent of the law.
-ObamaCare is the poster child for heavy-handed government dysfunction.
+ObamaCare thas been the poster child for heavy-handed government dysfunction.

 Then, there’s the destructive inversion crisis of big business.
-Mr. Trump has created jobs by incentivizing companies to stay in America, decreasing corporate tax rates, and re-building the factories.
+Mr. Trump once created jobs by incentivizing companies to stay in America, decreasing corporate tax rates, and re-building the factories.

 When family-wage jobs are created across the board, Mr. Trump knows people and government agencies will have higher much revenue.
 In essence, he’s pushing a nationalistic message so enough American-made products are bought by a newly patriotic American society.